heptarch/heptarch.github.io/drafts/demon.md

  the objects it falls upon.
  A small wooden rowboat is moored where the Kirkland ferry usually departs, and Ellen hops in.
- Almost immediately, it begins to move, a smoothed greyness of motion from Victoria dock towards the turning basin, and then out towards the North Sea.
+ Almost immediately, it begins to move, from Victoria dock towards the turning basin, and then outwards, outwards to the North Sea, gaining speed almost invisibly.
- Now she is moving, hurtling along the skin of the ocean, the oars flat in the rowloacks and skimming above the water, almost like the rowboat is flying.
+ Now they are hurtling, the oars flat in the rowlocks and skimming the water, she and the boat one breathless motion over the skin of the ocean.

-But then a slowing
+Suddenly there is a slowing.
+Facing backwards, she can only see the grey lights of Aberdeen, but from the swelling tilt of the water she knows they are approaching a great wave.
+The boat is suddenly reversed

 The sky is a rippling skin of stars;
  far too many, and none of them familiar.